 "The gods have placed ancient magic on this island to keep me here.
 A hero can leave.
 I cannot."

 Atlas's daughter, who lives in exile on the island of Ogygia.
 She looked after Percy in the original series when he washes up on shore, and has become somewhat embittered and angry after the gods bailed on their promise to release her from her isolation.
 Returning character from Percy Jackson and the Olympians.

 And I Must Scream: Has been trapped on a island for millenia with no company.
 The only visitors she ever mentions?
 Hermes, Hephaestus, Odysseus, Sir Francis Drake, Percy Jackson and the unmentioned one she is telling this to: Leo Valdez.
 Odysseus was around 1000BCE, Drake the late 1500sCE, Percy and Leo in the early 2000s.
 Yeah.

 Broken Bird: This side of her is explored more than in the previous series; as she's clearly quite bitter after centuries of being alone and under a curse, even after the gods promised to free her from it.

 Curse: Indirectly inflicts one on Annabeth in The House of Hades due to her jealousy over Percy leaving her for Annabeth and bitterness over him not keeping his promise to get the gods to set her free.

-Unrequited Tragic Maiden: A variation.
-She's doomed to always fall in love with the hero who washes up on her island, but never have her affections returned.
+Unrequited Tragic Maiden: Enforced.
+She's doomed to always fall in love with the hero who washes up on her island, but never have her affections returned, and the heroes cannot leave until she falls in love with them.
 It's finally subverted when she falls for Leo, who actually reciprocates her feelings.

 Ascended Extra: Many of the minor gods, who were just offhand mentions or nonexistent in the previous series, play large roles this time.